HevellySantos/Pizzaria-BHG/README.md

 # Pizzaria-BHG
-Repositório referente ao nosso Projeto do PI do 4º semestre, modificações
+Repositório referente ao nosso Projeto do PI do 4º semestre

 # Aqui estão listadas as telas do nosso projeto: